thisdot/starter.dev/starters/express-typescript-typeorm-postgres/README.md

 This application accepts CORS from all origins by default.
 Some web applications may require you to add the HTTP header `'Access-Control-Allow-Origin': '*'` to allow access.

 In order to restrict origins urls that can access your api, you need to add a list of comma separated origin urls in the `CORS_ALLOWED_ORIGINS` variable located in your `.env` file.
 For example `CORS_ALLOWED_ORIGINS="https://start.dev"`.
-In case you need to access the api in a development environment i.e. a sveltekit application, you can add the local url `http://127.0.0.1` to the `CORS_ALLOWED_ORIGINS` variable as `CORS_ALLOWED_ORIGINS=https://start.dev,http://127.0.0.1`
+In case you need to access the api in a development environment i.e. a sveltekit application, you can add the local url `http://127.0.0.1` to the `CORS_ALLOWED_ORIGINS` variable as `CORS_ALLOWED_ORIGINS=https://start.dev,http://127.0.0.1`.

 ## Kit Organization / Architecture

-[//]: # (TODO: architecture)
+### Express

+The ExpressJS API starts at the `main.ts` file.
+The `bootstrapApp()` method creates and sets up the routes.
+The API routes are set up under the `src/controllers` folder.
+Route handlers and feature specific routes are set up under feature folders.

+### TypeOrm

+TypeOrm related initiators are set up under the `src/db` folder, the `initialiseDataSource()` function gets called at start-up.
+It has a built-in retry mechanism that can be configured using environment variables.
+See the `.env.example` file for more information.

+The `DataSource` is set up to look for entities automatically.
+This kit uses the `src/db/entities` folder to store these, but feel free to store your entities in feature folders or where it makes more sense to you.

+### Caching

+Caching is set up with the [cachified](https://www.npmjs.com/package/cachified) library.
+It utilises redis in the background for caching.
+Under the `cache` folder you can find the redis client connection and the two functions that are used for caching and invalidating.
+See the `useCache` and the `clearCacheEntry` methods used in the example CRUD handlers, under `src/controllers/technology/handlers`.

+### Queue

+The queue is set up using [BullMQ](https://docs.bullmq.io/) with a redis instance separate from the cache redis instance.
+You can find how it is set up under the `src/queue` folder to utilise processing in a separate thread.
+You can trigger the queue by sending a `POST` request to localhost:3333/queue with a request body.

+### Testing
+Testing is set up with [Jest](https://jestjs.io/).
+You can see some example spec files under `src/controllers/technology/handlers`.